I have shot with a Canon system since the beginning of time.

-I now know that the sensor for the Fuji GFX and the Hasselblad X1D is the same.
-And Both are coming down in price.
+I also know that the sensor for the Fuji GFX and the Hasselblad X1D is the same.
+And both are coming down in price.
 Yet Fuji seems to have been very slow at producing high quality lenses comparable to the Hasselblad lenses.
 (One strike in favor of Hasselblad).

 Well, of course, rent one and try it out!!
 (I didn't actually think of this myself.
 Another friend-photographer suggested it.)